IEA-Paris/PPIAS/content/articles/WPRN Memorandums/Memorandum_3.md

 ---
-issue: content/issues/WPRN Memorandums.md
-tag:
-  - Students
-  - Stress
-  - Depression
-  - ' mental health'
-  - Education
-  - Public Health
-  - 'Social protection '
-  - 'Social Relations '
-  - Human Behaviours
-  - Public Policy, Evaluation, Impact
-  - Equality & Diversity Studies
-  - Psychological
-date: 2020-06-30T22:00:00.000+00:00
+abstract: >-
+  The social distancing measures taken by the authorities in response to Covid 19 have had major economic and psychological consequences on the population.
+  In particular, students were subject to major disruption.
+Social science research has shown that students constitute a fragile social category, more prone to anxiety than the rest of the population and thus particularly exposed during major upheavals such as the Covid 19 epidemic.

+  Memorandum 3 : overview of the studies and projects registered on WPRN database
 article_title: Impact of Covid 19 on students
-picture: '/class-5120376_1280.jpg'
-picture_copyright: ''
-yt: ''
-published: true
-pinned: false
-bibliography: '/bibliography/documents-exportes_memo3.bib'
 authors:
   - firstname: 'Victor '
     lastname: 'Galonnier '
-abstract: |-
-  The social distancing measures taken by the authorities in response to Covid 19 have had major economic and psychological consequences on the population.
-In particular, students were subject to major disruption.
-Social science research has shown that students constitute a fragile social category, more prone to anxiety than the rest of the population and thus particularly exposed during major upheavals such as the Covid 19 epidemic.
-  Memorandum 3 : overview of the studies and projects registered on WPRN database
+bibliography: /bibliography/documents-exportes_memo3.bib
+date: 2020-06-30T22:00:00.000Z
+doi: '169059797'
 highlight: false
+issue: content/issues/WPRN Memorandums.md
 keywords:
   - 'Human Behaviours, Social Relations '
   - Education